paulkarayan/harmonicmixing/README.md

 --gatherfiles
 --capsule integration test

+- improve on the output
-- figure out how to match so we get the longest possible mix (that's still delightful) from the songs in the directory.
+-- cycle back through to try another mix if you only get 1-2 songs -- figure out how to match so we get the longest possible mix (that's still delightful) from the songs in the directory.